-In this work, we simulate the GW emission from a population of BNS mergers, and the subsequent X-ray lightcurve from a millisecond magnetar remnant, to infer on our ability to constrain the nature of the merger remnant.
-One of the major goals is then to evaluate the detectability of merger events in GW, and of millisecond magnetars with present day X-ray instruments.
+We simulated the GW emission from a population of BNS mergers and the subsequent X-ray light-curve from a millisecond magnetar remnant to infer on our ability to constrain the nature of the merger remnant.
+One main goal was then to evaluate the detectability of BNS merger events with GW detectors and that of millisecond magnetars with present-day X-ray instruments.

-This paper is structured as follows: Section \ref{sect:simu_methods} presents the simulation methods: first for the BNS population and their merger GW signal using current and future GW interferometers, and then to produce the newborn millisecond magnetar X-ray lightcurve.
-Section \ref{sect:predictions} gives our simulation results, in particular our predictions of expected flux, the impact of magnetars' parameters on the detectability, to finally give our suggested observation strategies depending on the observation viewing angle.
-Finally, in Section \ref{sect:simu_discussion}, we discuss the results and review the limitations of our analysis.
+This paper is structured as follows.
+Sect. \ref{sect:simu_methods} presents the simulation methods: first to produce the BNS population and their merger GW signal using current and future GW interferometers, and then to estimate the newborn millisecond magnetar X-ray light-curve.
+Sect. \ref{sect:predictions} gives our simulation results, in particular, our predictions of expected flux, the effect of the magnetar parameters on the detectability, and our suggested observation strategies depending on the observation viewing angle.
+Finally, in Sect. \ref{sect:simu_discussion}, we discuss the results and review the limitations of our analysis.